amohanti/customer-api-example/README.md

 **8. HTTP status code specific to GET is 200: Success/Ok and specific to POST is 201: Created**

+**9. The customers API design can be made even simpler and better by recognizing similar patterns and eliminating code redundancy by implementing Reource Types and Traits.
+E.g. Responses of 401, 500 and 504 can easily be represented as traits**

 ## Use Case 1: Comments

 **1. Consumer gets all customers from API, which has Header with etag and lastmodified timestamp**